Attachment Full Size Full Wp Image 637

 Family Therapy

-A form of therapy that focuses on improving communication and resolving conflicts within the family unit.
+Family therapy focuses on improving communication and resolving conflicts within the family unit.
 It aims to enhance relationships and strengthen bonds among family members.

 Cognitive-Behavioral Therapy

-A goal-oriented therapy that helps individuals identify and change negative thought patterns and behaviors.
-It is effective in treating a wide range of mental health conditions, such as anxiety and depression.
+A goal-oriented therapy that helps teen boys identify and change negative thought patterns and behaviors.
+It’s effective in treating a wide range of mental health conditions, such as anxiety and depression.

 Dialectical Behavior Therapy

 A type of therapy that combines elements of cognitive-behavioral therapy with mindfulness techniques.
-It is particularly beneficial for individuals struggling with emotional regulation and self-destructive behaviors.
+It’s particularly beneficial for teenaged boys struggling with emotional regulation and self-destructive behaviors.

 Group Therapy

-A therapeutic approach that involves a small group of individuals with similar challenges or goals.
+Group therapy is a therapeutic approach that involves a small group of teen boys with similar challenges or goals.
 It provides a supportive environment for sharing experiences, gaining insights, and developing coping skills.

 Individual Therapy

 One-on-one sessions with a therapist, tailored to meet the specific needs of the individual.
-It provides a safe space to explore personal issues, gain self-awareness, and work towards personal growth and healing.
+It provides a safe space to explore personal issues, gain self-awareness, and work toward personal growth and healing.

-At Foothills at Red Oak, our compassionate therapists are ready to assist your teen with their mental health and substance use disorder.
-No matter what symptoms they’re struggling with, our therapists can guide them to a solution.
+At Foothills at Red Oak Recovery®, our compassionate therapists are ready to assist your teenaged son with his mental health and substance use disorder.
+No matter what symptoms he’s struggling with, our therapists can guide him to a solution.